BIPOC women trail runners

 Wonderland Running creates memorable races in magical Pacific Northwest locations, operating since 2019 with a focus on community and exploration.
 Based in Oregon, the company combines trail running expertise with environmental stewardship, offering well-organized events that celebrate the natural beauty of the Cascades and surrounding wilderness areas.
 Their community-focused approach emphasizes inclusive experiences that connect runners with spectacular landscapes.

-OUR MISSION
+OUR INVITATION

 BIPOC trail runners community